bootdotdev/blog/content/golang/wrapping-errors-in-go-how-to-handle-nested-errors.md

 Errors in Go are a hot topic.
 Many newcomers to the language immediately level their first criticism, "errors in go are clunky!
 Let me just use try/catch!"
 This criticism is well-meaning but misguided.

-The paradigm of errors as a type, rather than something to be thrown and cause panics, allows for more control of how to handle "bad" state.
+The paradigm of errors as a *type*, rather than something to be *thrown*, simplifies error handling and brings it to the forefront.
 It also forces developers to think about errors at every step.

 > What will go wrong here?
 How should I handle it?